 London's LGBT scene has had a pretty tough year.
-Iconic venues such as Madam Jojo's and the Joiners Arms have shut up shop, hate crime against trans people is at an all time high, and you only need to stroll around Soho to realise that an un-bookable table at an overpriced tapas bar is pretty much as queer as it gets.
+Iconic venues such as Madame Jojo's and the Joiners Arms have closed up shop, hate crimes against trans people are at an all time high, and Soho has transformed into a place where an un-bookable table at an overpriced tapas bar is the queerest thing the neighborhood has to offer.

-"If it wasn't for this place, for The Meth Lab and the Familyyy Fierce [drag collective], I would still be closeted and hating myself.
-I love this place", Lexie gushed, having travelled down from Cambridge for the afternoon.
+"If it wasn't for this place, for The Meth Lab, and the Familyyy Fierce [drag collective], I would still be closeted and hating myself.
+I love this place," a protestor named Lexie gushed, having traveled down from Cambridge for the afternoon.

 "I don't want to walk into a bar and be touched up, or for men to make assumptions of me.
 I want to have fun, and this was a wonderful creative space I felt safe in."

 Back in the crowd Zia, who was channelling Budapest charity shop realness in a second hand wedding dress, made clear this wasn't just about the Cap.
 "I'm concerned about gentrification in London," he told me, "and the disappearance of queer culture in the city."

 I also chatted with Mel Howes, who had been a regular at the pub for close to 40 years.
 "I started coming here when I was 15, when all this still had to be behind closed doors.
 I was brought up here, growing up.
 It was the best place in the world."